magnitood/QueueMaker/README.md

 # QueueMaker
-Generate datapack for specific Bartering Queue
+Generates a datapack that will make piglins barter specific queue of items

 ## Usage